Crown witness says attempted murder accused repeatedly told her she caused head-on crash

 The charges related to a head-on crash on State Highway 2 about 200m north of the intersection with Aongatete Rd on January 7, 2017.

-Bickley, badly injured in a crash, yesterday gave evidence that Paul twice grabbed the steering wheel of his station wagon, the second time sending it into the path of a four-wheel-drive Toyota Surf Hilux.
+Bickley, badly injured in a crash, on Monday gave evidence that Paul twice grabbed the steering wheel of his station wagon, the second time sending it into the path of a four-wheel-drive Toyota Surf Hilux.

 Bickley said his and Paul's relationship had been "rocky" at the time of the crash.

-On a return trip home to Waihī, Paul began arguing with him about his decision not to let her continue drinking with her friends in Whangamatā, Bickley said.
+On a return trip home to Waihī, Paul became upset and was arguing with him about his decision not to let her continue drinking with her friends in Whangamatā, Bickley said.

 A "grumpy" Paul grabbed the steering wheel and tried to turn the station wagon into the path of a logging truck but he managed to regain control, he said.